WottTheScoz/Unhappy_Home_Designer/Unhappy Home Designer/Assets/Scripts/README_V1.txt

 - Canvas
 - Button (child of Canvas)
-- TextMeshPro Prefab (child of Canvas)
 *The button will instantiate a piece of furniture; make one per piece of furniture.
-*The TextMeshPro prefab displays the player's current amount of money.

 - Empty Prefab
 - 2D Sprite (child of Canvas)